Splitting fields and general differential Galois theory: Constructed fields

-From the choice of element $s$ it follows that the algebra at the left part of the last equality is simple.
-Therefore, from statement~\ref{surjstate} it follows that the algebra $(F\cdot B_\alpha)_s$ is so. \end{proof}
+It follows from the choice of the element $s$ that the algebra on the left-hand side of the last equation is simple; therefore by Proposition~\ref{surjstate} the algebra $(F\cdot B_\alpha)_s$ is also simple. \end{proof}